Current as of October 2018 | Download print version (in PDF)

-The new definition of an association (union) was introduced into the Civil Code by Federal Law No. 8-FZ, “On Amending Part One of The Civil Code of The Russian Federation and The Federal Law on Non-Profit Organizations,” of February 11, 2013.
+The new definition of an association (union) was introduced into the Civil Code by Federal Law No. 99-FZ, on May 05, 2014.
 The main substantive change to this definition is that associations (unions), in spite of their membership nature, may now engage in public benefit activities.
 The “mutual interest” activities of associations often include activities related to professional interests.

-For example, a registered charity must expend at least 80% of the charitable donations (in monetary form) that it receives within a year after the donation is received (Charities Law Article 16(4)).
+For example, a registered charity must expend at least 80 percent of the charitable donations (in monetary form) that it receives within a year after the donation is received (Charities Law Article 16(4)).

-In some cases, the charity status of an NCO is important for taxation purposes.
+While the charitable status of an NCO is important for taxation purposes, certain tax benefits are granted for charitable activities without requiring that the organization have charitable status.
 For example, contributions from domestic and foreign charities are not taxable income for individuals (Tax Code Article 217(8.2)).
 On the contrary, charitably transferring goods (services) or property is not subject to VAT (Tax Code Article 149.3(12)).
 In this case it does not matter if an organization has charitable status or not.

 Although there are no explicit limitations on how the liquidation commission can dispose of the assets, presumably it must observe the general provision allowing distribution only to charitable purposes.

-Article 2 of the Charities Law provides a list of “charitable purposes,” including: social support and protection of individuals, including the improvement of the material situation of low-income people and social rehabilitation of the unemployed, disabled and other persons, who, due to their physical or intellectual characteristics and other circumstances, are unable to independently realize their rights and legal interests; helping the population to overcome the aftermath of natural, ecological, industrial, or other kinds of catastrophes and to prevent accidents; rendering assistance to the victims of natural, ecological, industrial and other kinds of catastrophes and of social, national and religious conflicts, and to victims of reprisals, refugees and forced migrants; assisting the strengthening of peace and friendship among peoples and in preventing social, national and religious conflicts; assisting activities in the spheres of education, science and culture, art and education, and in the intellectual development of personality; protecting flora and fauna; protecting and proper maintenance of buildings and other constructions, which have cultural and historic value; preserving nature or cultural value; preparing population formalities, enlightening and protecting people and territories against calamities and fire; social rehabilitation of orphans and children in difficult life circumstances; providing free-of-charge legal aid and legal education of the population; promoting volunteerism; participating in activities dedicated to the prevention of crime by youths; promoting the development of science, skills, and creative activities by children and youths; promoting patriotic, spiritual and the moral upbringing of children and youth; supporting youth initiatives and projects of public benefit, youth movements, and youth organizations; promoting activities producing and/or distributing social advertisement; and promoting the prevention of socially dangerous behavior of citizens.
+Article 2 of the Charities Law provides a list of “charitable purposes,” including: social support and protection of individuals, including the improvement of the material situation of low-income people and social rehabilitation of the unemployed, disabled and other persons, who, due to their physical or intellectual characteristics and other circumstances, are unable to independently realize their rights and legal interests; helping the population to overcome the aftermath of natural, ecological, industrial, or other kinds of catastrophes and to prevent accidents; rendering assistance to the victims of natural, ecological, industrial and other kinds of catastrophes and of social, national and religious conflicts, and to victims of reprisals, refugees and forced migrants; assisting the strengthening of peace and friendship among peoples and in preventing social, national and religious conflicts; assisting activities in the spheres of education, science and culture, art and education, and in the intellectual development of personality; promoting activities in the field of physical culture and sports (except for professional sports); protecting flora and fauna; protecting and properly maintaining buildings and other constructions which have cultural and historic value; preserving nature or cultural value; preparing people and territories to protect against fire and other calamities; social rehabilitation of orphans and children in difficult life circumstances; providing free-of-charge legal aid and legal education; promoting volunteerism; participating in activities dedicated to the prevention of crime by youths; promoting the development of science, skills, and creative activities by children and youths; promoting patriotic, spiritual and the moral upbringing of children and youth; supporting youth initiatives and projects of public benefit, youth movements, and youth organizations; promoting activities producing and/or distributing social advertisement; and promoting the prevention of socially dangerous behavior of citizens.